 She studied gardening at Capel Manor College where she had success at RHS Chelsea 2013, winning the Fresh Talent category for a student design collaboration with two other students.
 After attaining a diploma in garden design, she won a Gold Medal for her own design at RHS Hampton Court in 2016 in the conceptual category.

 In her designs for both private and commercial clients her ethos includes simplicity and environmental sensitivity – affecting her choice of products and plants at source, with regard to their future setting.
 Working as presenter for Gardeners World, and writing for national publications has enabled Arit to publicise issues about the future of gardening in an ever-changing climate, and promote solutions to the wider public.

-Jim has become synonymous with our garden festivals and he’ll be joining us again at Powderham 2019.
+Jim Buttress has become synonymous with our garden festivals and he’ll be joining us again at Powderham in 2022.